 - The Honors College and Honors Club organize outings every year.
 Some Honors courses organize a field trip.
-Recent outings explored New York City, New Jersey, and cities in the Northeastern part of the United States. - Honors students are invited to several social events over the course of the year, including the Honors College Fall Reception, the Holiday Coat Drive Reception, Honors Week, and other Honors events.
+Recent outings explored New York City, New Jersey, and cities in the Northeastern part of the United States. - Honors students are invited to several social events over the course of the year.
+Events are announced in the weekly Honors Announcements email.